Achilles, great Greek hero of Trojan war

-Achilles was a Greek hero of great power and skill in hand to hand combat.
+Achilles (Akhilleus) was a Greek hero of great power and skill in hand to hand combat.
 He was also credited being a master of weaponry, particularly with swords and spears.
 Achilles was a son of goddess Thetis who tried to make him immortal by dipping him into river Styx or, according to other sources, by burning out his mortality.
 His destiny was to become the greatest hero of Trojan war, but also to die there.
 He was really a great warrior and his moves in combat seemed supernatural.
 Because of that, he influenced and inspired the rest of his fellow Greek warriors.
 Olympian god Hephaestus made him a complete armour, a shield and a spear on his mother's request.
 His divine armour included greaves, helm, body armour and gauntlets which have only enhanced his supposed immortality.

 He is usually depicted as a grown man wearing his divine armour, holding a shield and a spear.
 There are also quite few art works of his childhood, such as training with Chiron, the famous centaur, and him being dipped into river Styx by his mother Thetis.

 Life before the war